-Retail industry in India has witnessed a revolution due to the variations in the consumer shopping patterns and emerging retail technologies.
+The retail industry in India has witnessed a revolution due to the variations in the consumer shopping patterns and emerging retail technologies.
 Modern retailing has seen several advances and significant changes in the last five years.
-Payments/Transactions have become more transparent with mobile wallet, In-store digital solutions such as self-checkout, in-store pickup, loyalty apps are gaining prominence.
+Payments/Transactions have become more transparent with mobile wallets, In-store digital solutions such as self-checkout, in-store pickup, and loyalty apps are gaining prominence.

-Considering the rapid changes in the consumer buying behaviour, retailers today are quickly adapting to these changes to meet customer demands and remain relevant.
-While we have come across a plethora of technologies influencing retail, here are some advanced technologies which will soon bring in a technological switch in the retail world:
+Considering the rapid changes in consumer buying behaviour, retailers today are quickly adapting to these changes to meet customer demands and remain relevant.
+While we have come across a plethora of technologies influencing retail, here are some advanced technologies that will soon bring a technological switch in the retail world:

-1. AR and VR – We are very familiar with the tremendous growth of AR and VR in the gaming industry.
-Immersive AR and VR is now going to be a potential game changer in the Indian retail world.
-While we have seen many e-commerce giants experiment this possibility, retail will bring in AR and VR which is more reliable, stable and sustainable over time.
+AR and VR – We are very familiar with the tremendous growth of AR and VR in the gaming industry.
+Immersive AR and VR are now going to be a potential game changer in the Indian retail world.
+While we have seen many e-commerce giants experiment with this possibility, retail will bring in AR and VR which is more reliable, stable, and sustainable over time.

 Retail will soon witness a boom in V-Commerce – where one can virtually explore showrooms and products, Virtual Mirroring – where one can visualize product fit across a near-infinite number of body shapes, Virtual Brand Avatars – where sales happen through a persona of the brand ambassador and also AR Shopping – by bringing products to life in front of you through 3D models.
 Thus, this powerful combination of AR and VR along with AI will bring retail closer to our fingertips.

-2. IoT – IoT has always enhanced the retail industry.
-Studies says that 79% of the retailers agree that IoT has helped them serve their customers better.
-With evolving retail here are some places which will see greater IoT impact: Operating the store based on IoT data, Smart shelves – which monitors the data of the items placed and sends real time updates to the retailers, Amalgamation of digital signages with IoT – for cost effective advertising, Automated checkout which will automatically deduct the amount from customers mobile wallet.
+IoT – IoT has always enhanced the retail industry.
+Studies say that 79% of retailers agree that IoT has helped them serve their customers better.
+With evolving retail here are some places that will see greater IoT impact: Operating the store based on IoT data, Smart shelves – which monitor the data of the items placed and sends real-time updates to the retailers, Amalgamation of digital signages with IoT – for cost-effective advertising, Automated checkout which will automatically deduct the amount from customers mobile wallet.

-IoT will thus continue to augment sales, empower workforce and provide a better customer experience.
+IoT will thus continue to augment sales, empower the workforce and provide a better customer experience.